MariaYazikova/Scripts_disk_monitoring_and_archiving/README.md

 The script checks if the folder is full.
-If the occupancy is greater than the maximum folder capacity, then the oldest files are archived.
+If the occupancy is greater than the maximum folder capacity set by the user, then the oldest files are archived.
 Test files are also available.